*Cook's Note: Michael's favorite mix of meats for this burger is chuck, sirloin, and brisket

 Pack the onions in 2 (1-quart) jars and cover with enough water to come within 1/2-inch of the rim.
 Pour the water out into a measuring cup.
 Note the volume, pour off half the water, and replace it with vinegar.
 Add 2 tablespoons sugar and 2 tablespoons salt for every 3 cups of liquid.

-Pour the vinegar mixture into a nonreactive saucepan, add the mustard seeds, red pepper flakes, coriander seeds, black peppercorns, garlic, and bay leaves, and bring to a boil over high heat.
+Pour the vinegar mixture into a nonreactive saucepan, add the mustard seeds, 1 tablespoon red pepper flakes, coriander seeds, black peppercorns,4 cloves garlic, and bay leaves, and bring to a boil over high heat.
 Allow the liquid to boil for 2 minutes, and then remove it from the heat.

 Pour the hot liquid into the jars to cover the onions and screw on the lids.
 Refrigerate for up to 1 month.

 In a nonreactive 2-quart saucepan over medium heat add the olive oil.
-Add the onion, garlic, and a large pinch of salt.
-Saute until translucent, about 2 minutes.
-Add the Fresno chiles, ancho chile, and red pepper flakes.
+Add the onion, 3 cloves garlic, and a large pinch of salt.
+Sauté until translucent, about 2 minutes.
+Add the Fresno chiles, ancho chile, and 1/4 teaspoon red pepper flakes.
 Cook for 1 to 2 minutes.
 Add the brown sugar, cumin, cinnamon, tomato paste, and vinegar and simmer for 10 minutes.
 Stir in 3 cups of water, bring to a gentle simmer, and cook over low heat for 2 hours.

 Remove the ketchup from the heat and let cool for 15 minutes.
 Discard the cinnamon stick.
 Puree the mixture in a blender and strain through a sieve, pushing down on the any solids.
 Let cool and pour into a storage container.
 Cover the container and refrigerate for up to 1 month.